Medical Leave of Absence

 Summer semester return: April 1

-Typically, a student is required to provide documentation from a qualified medical or psychological provider who can attest to the student’s readiness to return.
-Once all the documentation has been received and there has been an opportunity to review it, the student will be scheduled for an evaluation either in-person or by phone to discuss their request to return to Pratt.
-Following this evaluation, the Care Coordinator or the Associate Director for Counseling will make a judgment as to the student’s readiness to return and forward their recommendations to the Vice President for Student Affairs who then renders a decision regarding the student’s return.
+Students must provide documentation from a qualified medical or mental health provider who can attest to the student’s readiness to return and meet with the Student Advocate in an in-person or phone meeting to discuss their return to Pratt.
+Following this evaluation, the Care Coordinator will make a recommendation, in consultation with Health and or Counseling staff, as to the student’s readiness to return.
+If restrictions or conditions were applied upon the student’s exit, the Student Advocate will forward their recommendations to the Vice President for Student Affairs who then renders a decision regarding the student’s return.

 Please view the link for Medical Leave of Absence under Pratt Policies (Student Life section) on the Pratt Intranet for more details regarding this policy.
 The Pratt Intranet can be accessed through a student’s myPratt account.